-Emergency Contact Information Form
+Emergency Contact Inform nation Form

+Intern candidate:

+District mentor:

+School:

-This form should be completed by the intern candidate and 2 copies made.
+ndidate and 2 copies made.

-1 copy to be retained in student teaching file / planning book\.
+1 copy to be retained in stu -

-1 copy to be given to the school secretary / health or nurse's office.
+1 copy to be given to the s

-1 copy to be given to the university supervisor.
+1 copy to be given to the u •

-\Please make the district-employed supervisor aware of the form and where it is retained.
+aware of the form and where it is retained.

-In case of an emergency in which the teacher candidate requires special and/or medical attention, the teacher candidate would like the following person(s) contacted immediately:
+teacher candidate would li ke the following perso ndidate requires special and/or medical attention, the on(s) contacted immediately:

+1. Phone #: one #:

+2. Phone #: Relationship:

+3. Phone #: Relationship:

-Special medical conditions or allergy that needs to be know:
+Special medical conditions Additional directions / con to be know:

-Additional directions / comments:
+Signature:

+Printed name:

+Date: